benediktaugenstein/multilingual-chatbot/README.md

 - Asking the chatbot for the time or the date (e.g. What time is it?
 What is the current date?)
 - Asking where the chatbot comes from / what it is (e.g. What are you?)

-The chatbot has been developed using TensorFlow as well as Flask to deploy the Web App.
+The chatbot has been developed using TensorFlow as well as Flask to create the Web App.